Skip to main content

 Installing OpenClaw on macOS and Linux

 Installing OpenClaw on macOS or a Linux distribution is the most straightforward path because both operating systems natively support the installer script and the underlying Node.js runtime.
-The installer detects your platform, checks for Node.js 22 or later, installs it through your system's package manager if necessary, and configures the OpenClaw binary in your PATH.
-The entire process typically completes in under three minutes on a modern machine with a broadband connection.
+The current docs recommend Node 24, with Node 22.14+ still supported.
+The installer detects your platform, installs Node if needed on supported paths, installs OpenClaw, and can launch onboarding.

 Step 1: Verify your Node.js version.
 Open a terminal and run: